Why Invest in C-Store Property?

 Corner convenience stores and gas stations are the largest sector of retail space within the United States.
 There are currently more than 149,200 C-stores across the country, compared to about 40,727 drug stores, 33,192 supermarkets, and 24,075 dollar stores, which demonstrates the demand and necessity of such properties to local communities.

 Located on small plots of land traditionally at major intersections, C-stores offer a high value based on the price of the asset with a limited risk of vacancy due to strong tenant demand high quality real estate.
-All C-store properties that sell gas have an accelerated depreciation of 15 years compared to the typical 39-year span of other retail properties.
+Any C-store property that generates more than 50 percent of its revenue from petroleum product sales allows investors a 15-year accelerated depreciation compared to a typical 39 years.
 This means investors will enjoy tax-free income as they write off depreciation.
 Furthermore, the affordable pricing of C-stores make them easily attainable properties without sacrificing long-term profitability.

 The C-store sector has consistently performed well despite economic uncertainty when compared to other retail assets.
 Approximately 80 percent of C-store properties distribute gasoline, which is a high-demand commodity with a continual flow of customers throughout the week.